Databases & connectors

 2. For Salesforce-triggered flows, create or update a controlled test record in the selected Salesforce object.

-3. For action-only flows, run a controlled test with a known Salesforce record ID or query input.
+3. For action-only flows, run a controlled test with a known Salesforce record ID, query input, field payload, or sample file.

-4. Check the Salesforce action outputs and compare them to the expected Nintex values.
+4. Check the Salesforce action outputs and compare them to the expected Nintex values, including created IDs, updated field values, ContentDocumentId, and linked-file visibility where relevant.

 5. Review downstream steps that use Salesforce outputs, especially conditions, email bodies, SharePoint logging, and document generation.